AmbiqAI/heartkit/docs/tasks/byot.md

 The Bring-Your-Own-Task (BYOT) feature allows users to create custom tasks for training, evaluating, and deploying heart-related AI models.
 This feature is useful for creating custom workflows for a given application with minimal coding.

+For an in-depth guide check out the [BYOT Notebook Guide](../guides/byot.ipynb).

 ## <span class="sk-h2-span">How it Works</span>